Support Social Studies Classrooms

 With the instructional support within Gale In Context: For Educators, teachers can:

-- Engage students with a wide variety of primary sources, including informational texts from newspapers, magazines, journals, books, videos, images, podcasts, and learning activities—all aligned to the curriculum.
+- Engage students with a wide variety of social studies resources, including primary sources, informational texts from newspapers, magazines, journals, books, videos, images, podcasts, and learning activities—all aligned to the curriculum.

-- Differentiate instruction with customizable lesson plans to suit the needs of students at all levels.
+- Differentiate instruction with customizable lesson plans and age-appropriate, leveled content to suit the needs of every student.

 - Improve outcomes with built-in checks for understanding.